 The stack name (CMF Stack1) is selected from the list of stacks created.
 The selected stack which is characterized by network properties (VLANs, subnet etc.) is associated to the specific VM migration.
 For an individual migration scenario, the source VM can only be forklifted into a specific subnet created within the stack, which can be selected while assigning the stack name to the source VM in the configuration step.

-To summarize, VM migrations are complex and time consuming, involving detailed level of configurations.
-To simplify the process, it is critical to have a clear vision of the detailed underlying aspects a-priori.
-Our novel template based approach helps in reducing the time and complexity of the overall migration process, thus facilitating the further adoption and on-boarding of applications to the cloud.
+To summarize, VM migrations are complex and time-consuming, involving a detailed level of configurations.
+To simplify the process, it is critical to have a clear vision of the detailed underlying aspects of a-priori.
+Our novel template-based approach helps in reducing the time and complexity of the overall migration process, thus facilitating the further adoption and on-boarding of applications to the cloud.